-So I have been instaspamming everyone with numerous photos from my weekend away with Matt in Oslo and have finally got round to blogging about it after returning to reality and attempting to do some revision (lol good luck Jess).
+So I have been instaspamming everyone with numerous photos from my weekend in Oslo, but now I’ve finally written about it after returning to reality and attempting to do some revision (good luck Jess).

-It was my birthday present from Matt – dis guy, how dreamy and it was an amazing weekend.
+The trip to Norway was for my birthday and it was an amazing weekend.

-Tbh I’m still so surprised we went mainly bc we are idiots and missed our train to the airport, and ending up getting a taxi there instead, before rushing through security in 30 mins and getting on the flight… but we managed to do *yay*.
-Otherwise this would be a real short blog post about the best birthday present that almost happened.
+I’m still so surprised we went made it as we missed our train to the airport.
+We ended up getting a taxi there, before rushing through security in 30 mins and getting on the flight.
+Breathe.
+If we hand’t this would be a real short blog post about a birthday weekend in Oslo that almost happened.

-But we made it after we combined our skills and made one functioning adult, and as we descended into Oslo it was covered in snow *big opened mouth emoji*.
-It looked like we were going into a snow globe and I was beyond excited, and well and truly embarrassed Matt.
-Turns out sometimes you can see the four/five year age gap, oops.
+But we made it after we combined our skills and made one functioning adult, and as we descended into Oslo it was covered in snow.
+It looked like we were going into a snow globe and I was beyond excited.

 One thing you notice straight away about Oslo is how efficient and clean everything is, I mean you need public transport?
 They have it all.
 Trains from the airport, tram, metro, bus, ferry, all of it.
 And all of it is high tech, clean, efficient, like a super functioning Ikea futuristic land.
 And yes it’s as awesome as I just made it sound.

-We did then have a v lovely evening so I can’t complain too much.
+It was a very lovely evening though so I can’t complain too much.

-Anyway, we explored lots and would both agree that the best way to see Oslo is 100% by foot, yes despite their amazing transport services, just walk.
-It’s pretty compact and you’ll find yourself walking round the same block several times (we did loads but maybe that was just us) but it helps you get a really good grip of where you are in the city, and after only a day we realised actually how small and close everything was together.
+We explored lots of the city, and would both agree that the best way to see Oslo is 100% by foot, despite the amazing transport services, just walk.
+It’s pretty compact and you’ll find yourself walking round the same block several times (we did loads but maybe that was just us) but it helps you get a really good grip of where you are in the city.
+After only a day we realised actually how small and close everything was together.

-Also get the Oslo pass, free entry to tons of museums, galleries, on most transport.
+Also get the Oslo pass as it gives you free entry to tons of museums, galleries, on most transport.
 Super helpful.
-AND you get to go on the Museum ferry aka a ferry that takes you to museum, bc why travel by bus when you can travel by boat right?
+And you get to go on the Museum ferry aka a ferry that takes you to museum.

 I could write a whole blog post on the Norsk Folkemuseum (Norwegian Museum of Cultural History) and might at some point, it’s got a whole eighteenth century replica of a Norwegian village including the Stave Church that is all over Instagram.

-I also majorly geeked out about the Henrik Ibsen Museum, we only realised it even existed the night before we left the next day, but managed to squeeze the museum in before we left.
-This again was so worth it.
+I also majorly geeked out about the Henrik Ibsen Museum, we only realised it even existed the night before we left, but we managed to squeeze the museum in.

-Another must do is visiting Oslo’s harbour.
-Matt and I walked around as the sun was setting and wandered round the restaurants, swanky af apartments, bars and business buildings.
-It was stunning, and a truly magical eve.
+Another must do for a weekend in Oslo is visiting the harbour.
+We walked around as the sun was setting and wandered past the restaurants, swanky apartments, bars and business buildings.
+It was stunning, and a truly magical evening.